c2mInc/Circle-CI-Video-Recording/README.md

 ## Getting Started

 You need to initialize CircleCI and fastlane in order to use CircleCI Video Recording.
 You can setup CircleCI by following [this documentation](https://circleci.com/docs/2.0/getting-started/) and fastlane with [this one](https://docs.fastlane.tools/getting-started/ios/setup/).
+MacOS environment is needed in order to run XCTests and record video of them.

 ## Usage